diem/dip/dips/dip-8.md

 ---

 This LIP does not contain the initial phase of a sub-account discovery that is required to start negotiating merchant scenarios.
-The process describes below starts at the phase that both sides (particularly the biller side) have the relevant subaddresses.
+The process described below starts at the phase that both sides (particularly the biller side) have the relevant subaddresses.
 For the discovery phase, there are currently two leading methods:
   1. The buyer VASP triggers a process with pre-knowledge of the merchant subaddress. e.g., QR/deep links - where the consumers while acting in their wallet provides their VASP the merchant's relevant details (embedded in the QR/link in the checkout page)
   2. The merchant gets the user identifier (like Pay ID) and query the buyer side for a new subaddress for this process